 Continue Your Archaeological Journey at the Museum

-Naples’s National Museum of Archaeology has an incredible collection of artifacts from Greek, Roman and Egyptian empires.
-In fact, many say that the best of Pompeii and Herculaneum are actually in the museum, and not preserved at the sites.
+Naples’s National Museum of Archaeology has an incredible collection of artifacts from the ancient Greek, Roman, and Egyptian empires.
+In fact, many say that the best of Pompeii and Herculaneum are actually in the museum and not preserved at the sites.
 Make sure to check out the gabinetto segreto, or the secret room of erotic artifacts.

 Tour the Castles